Home

 Great-grandson David Hemming wed Jessica.
 They settled in Meyersdale, and their two children are Julia Stephens and Jalen Stephens.

 • Grandson Glenn Brian Ravenscraft ( ? - ? ) was a 1968 graduate of Meyersdale High School.
 He served in the U.S. Navy during the Vietnam War and was posted to the heavy cruiser USS Boston in 1969 and the destroyer USS Basilonein 1972.
 A Meyersdale Republican article in 1969 said that the Boston had "successfully completed nearly 75 gunfire missions on enemy targets.
 It was credited with the destruction of enemy base camps, troop locations and bunkers from the Demilitarized Zone to south of DaNang."
-Glenn moved to Paintsville, KY and was there in 1977.
-By 1996, he relocated to Hager Hill, KY.
+On Dec.
+20, 1972, he was united in matrimony with Edith T. Kennard (Feb.
+18, 1953-2024), daughter of Clifford and Thresia (Tredway) Kennard.
+Together, the couple bore a pair of sons -- Brian Ravenscraft and Brandon Ravenscraft.
+They settled in Kentucky and lived in Paintsville, KY in 1977.
+By 1996, the family relocated to Hager Hill, KY.
+Sadly, at the age of 71, Edith died on March 15, 2024.
+Ronnie Spriggs officiated the funeral.
+Burial was in Highland Memorial Cemetery in Staffordsville, KY.

 ~ Daughter Laura (Morrison) Shipley ~